mmich008/mmich008.github.io/README.md

 I have adapted the [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/template-overviews/clean-blog-jekyll/) to help you get to grips with Jekyll and GitHub pages, and to give you a head start developing your personal websites and projects.

 # To start:
-Fork this repository and rename it [yourusername].github.io.
+1. Fork this repository and rename it `[yourusername].github.io`.
 If you have a repository with that name left over from the last class, get rid of it or rename it first.
-Once you've done this, clone it to your computer using GitHub Desktop or git in the command line.
+2. Once you've done this, clone it to your computer using GitHub Desktop or git in the command line.

-# Once the files are on your computer:
+### Once the files are on your computer:
-1. Open the entire project with AtoM.
-You can do this from GitHub desktop by right-clicking the name of the repository, from a fresh window of AtoM (File > Add Project Folder), or by dragging the folder into the AtoM icon in MacOS.
+3. Open the entire project with AtoM.
+You can do this from GitHub desktop by right-clicking the name of the repository, from a fresh window of AtoM (File > Add Project Folder), or by dragging the folder into the Atom icon in MacOS.
-2. Then, from the command line, go to that folder and start Jekyll.
+4. Then, from the command line, go to that folder and start Jekyll.
 For a reminder about how to use the command line, have a look at the [Programming Historian tutorial](https://programminghistorian.org/en/lessons/intro-to-bash) that I gave you in the first part of the course.

-# What next?
-Open the file called `_config.yml` and enter your details.
+5. In Atom, Open the file called `_config.yml` and enter your details in the various fields.

 # How do I use Markdown?
 Check the example blog post, both on the site and in the `_posts` folder.